litedao/litemaker-darts/docs/0-introduction.md

 will get into the specifics of my model later, but for now let me highlight the three places where we diverged and why I made the design decisions I did.

-First of all, Maker Darts is a zero-sum game that may nonetheless result in the generation of random numbers for no cost (aside from Ethereum network transaction fees) in the long run due to the fact that all players have even odds of winning as long as all players are equally unpredictable in their input.
+First of all, Maker Darts allows for the creation of zero-sum games that may nonetheless result in the generation of random numbers for no cost (aside from Ethereum network transaction fees) in the long run due to the fact that all players have even odds of winning as long as all players are equally unpredictable in their input.
 If other players are predictable, a canny player may limit the search space for their prediction based on the range of probable inputs from the other players and thus profit by winning with better-than-average odds.
 Thus players have an incentive to provide unpredictable input to the RNG.

 Second, bets are sorted according to a pre-determined algorithm before the revealing begins.
 My goal here is to reduce any potential risk that might be